warrenspe/tokex/README.md

 A Python structured string parsing library allowing for parsing of complex strings into dictionaries and lists of tokens.

 ## Why SParse?
 Admittedly, with a complex enough regex, Python's built-in [re](https://docs.python.org/3.6/library/re.html) library will allow you to accomplish anything that you could accomplish using SParse.
 However, SParse allows for a more spaced out, readable definition of a grammar than re, which typically leads to fewer bugs.
-As well, SParse allows for grouping of related tokens in named sub grammars, and for sub grammars to be defined and re-used in a way reminiscent of BNF.
+As well, SParse allows for grouping of related tokens in named sub grammars, which can significantly cut down on the overall size of the grammar, and for sub grammars to be defined and re-used in a way reminiscent of BNF.

 ## Defining a Grammar.
-Below is a basic BNF Grammar of an SParse compatible grammar, describing strings which it can parse.
+Below is a BNF representation of an SParse compatible grammar.
 ```
 grammar ::= <statement> | <statement> <grammar>
 statement ::= <token> | <name-quantifier> | <flow-quantifier> | <sub-grammar-declaration> | <sub-grammar-usage>